Hua-Pickrell diffusions and differential equations related with pseudo-Jacobi polynomials: Introduction

 \begin{theorem} Let $\beta\in[1,\infty] $ and $a,b\in\mathbb R$.
 Then for any initial value $\hat{x}_0\in C_N^{A}$ there exists a unique strong solution $(X_t)_{t\geq0}$ of \eqref{eq_SDE_Hua-Pickrell-norm} (and thus of \eqref{eq_SDE_Hua-Pickrell}) for $\beta<\infty$ and of \eqref{eq_ODE_Hua-Pickrell} for $\beta=\infty$ respectively.
 In both cases, the solutions are in the interior of $C_N^{A}$ almost surely for all $t>0$, i.e., the particle systems are non-colliding. \end{theorem}

 In this paper we study several aspects of the solutions of the SDEs \eqref{eq_SDE_Hua-Pickrell-norm} for $\beta\in[1,\infty]$.
-Like for the classical dynamic random matrix ensembles it will turn out that in this time renormalized case, the processes have many features in common, whenever only the parameter $\beta=\infty$ is varying.
+Like for the classical dynamic random matrix ensembles it will turn out that in this time renormalized case, the processes have many features in common whenever the parameter $\beta$ is varying only.
 For this reason we first study the deterministic case $\beta=\infty$ in Section 2.
 In this case, the ODEs \eqref{eq_ODE_Hua-Pickrell} are closely related to the pseudo-Jacobi polynomials \cite{Ask1, Ask2, JT, L}.
 In particular, we give conditions on the parameters $a,b$ under which \eqref{eq_ODE_Hua-Pickrell} has a stationary solution (see Lemma \ref{lem_HP_pseudo_Jac} and Corollary \ref{lem_pseudo_Jac_char}), and we show that in the case of the existence, the stationary solutions of \eqref{eq_ODE_Hua-Pickrell} are just the ordered zeros of these polynomials which form finite sequences of orthogonal polynomials; see Lemma \ref{stat-sol-hua-special}.
 Furthermore, we show that \eqref{eq_ODE_Hua-Pickrell} is equivalent to the fact that the polynomial $H(t,z) := \prod_{j=1}^N (z-x_{j,t})$ solves some inverse Hua-Pickrell-type heat equation with potential; see Lemma \ref{inverse-heat-hua-pick} below.
-Moreover, we show that for solutions of \eqref{eq_ODE_Hua-Pickrell}, some symmetry condition at the inital time $t=0$ is preserved for all $t\ge 0$, and that thus these symmetric solutions are related to solutions of certain frozen symmetric Heckman-Opdam processes associated with the root systems A and BC in some way; see Lemmas \ref{symmetry-cond}, \ref{symmetry-squared}, and \ref{symmetry-heckman-a} for the details.
-As this connection holds for all $N$ in the same way, this connection will be used in Section 5 to transfer known limit theorems for the empirical distributions $\mu_t^N:=\frac{1}{N}\sum_{i=1}^N \delta_{X_{i,t}}$ for $N\to\infty$ and suitable initial conditions with explicit limit distributions for some Heckman-Opdam cases (see \cite{AV, Au1, Au2, Ho} for such results) to some Hua-Pickrell cases with $\beta=\infty$.
-Moreover, we show in Section 5 that these free limits are independent from $\beta\in[1,\infty]$ which leads to interesting new free limits for the dynamic empirical distributions associated with the Hua-Pickrell-SDEs \eqref{eq_SDE_Hua-Pickrell-norm} and \eqref{eq_SDE_Hua-Pickrell}.
+Moreover, we show that for solutions of \eqref{eq_ODE_Hua-Pickrell}, some symmetry condition at the initial time $t=0$ is preserved for all $t\ge 0$, and that thus these symmetric solutions are related to solutions of certain frozen symmetric Heckman-Opdam processes associated with the root systems A and BC in some way; see Lemmas \ref{symmetry-cond}, \ref{symmetry-squared}, and \ref{symmetry-heckman-a} for the details.